eerhshr/ai-based-cli-command-explainer/README.md

-# CLI Command Explainer (LLaMA API)
+## CLI Command Explainer with LLaMA

-A command-line tool that takes any shell commands provided and generates a clear, human-friendly explanation of what it does using **LLaMA API**.
+A command-line tool that takes any shell commands provided and generates a clear, human-friendly explanation of what it does using LLaMA API.

----

-## Installation
+### Installation

 1. **Clone the repo**